-When your child has Dyspraxia, it’s important to talk with his teacher about it.
-Understanding what your child struggles with allows the teacher to find ways for your child to be successful in the classroom.
+When your child has Dyspraxia, it’s important to talk to their teacher about it.
+Understanding what your child struggles with allows the teacher to find ways to support them.
 These tips can help guide the conversation.

-1. Meet with each other at the beginning of the year.
+1. Meet at the beginning of the year.
 This gives the teacher an opportunity to adapt strategies they might have to best benefit your child.

 3. Suggest personal strategies that work well for you.